reshmabidikar/reshmabidikar.github.io/2019/04/java-8-function-interface-example.md

 categories:
   - "java-8-examples"
 tags:
-  - "functional-interface"
+  - "function-interface"
   - "interfaces"
   - "java8"
 ---

 In this blog post, I will be explaining how the Java 8 functional interface Function works.
-To know more about functional interfaces, you can refer[this](https://learnjava.co.in/what-is-a-functional-interface/) blog post.
+To know more about functional interfaces, you can refer[this](https://reshmabidikar.github.io/2019/03/java-8-functional-interface.html) blog post.

 The [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) interface provides a method called apply.
 It accepts a single parameter of any data type and returns a result of any data type.
 So it basically applies the logic in the apply method to the input parameter and returns the result.